-The tourists go to El Caminito, the Fine Arts Museum, which are good but most people just see those two blocks and that’s it.
+The tourists go to El Caminito, an Proa Museum, which are good, but most people just see those two blocks and that’s it.
 But there is so much in La Boca — we have festivals, music clinics, a community garden, soup kitchens — there’s a lot going on.

 We also have the Firefighters of La Boca, which are fully voluntary and are known to always be the first to respond to a fire in the city.